 How much do London train drivers get paid?

-For tube drivers, this figure is slightly lower.
-In response to a Freedom of Information request made in 2019, Transport for London said that the average salary received by its 3,996 underground train operators was £52,329.
+In response to a Freedom of Information request in 2019, Transport for London revealed that: "A Train Operator’s full time salary is £55,011 and the average salary received by the 3,996 Train Operators employed by TfL is £52,329."

 How much does a local train driver earn?